madpilot78/datatables-columns-by-name/README.md

 ## Usage

-Simply pass the columns input array to the constructor nd call the methods to get data:
+Simply pass the columns input array to the constructor and call the methods to get data:

 ```php